-What are our plans for 2010/11
+What are our plans for 2011/12

-2010/11 promises to be no less busy as projects and plans are advanced.
+2011/12 focus will continue on project development albeit with a greater focus on infrastructure upgrades.
 Specific proposals for the services to be undertaken, and the detail of public space developments and commercial developments are included in the business plan for the project.